Skip to content

 How Much Fat Should You Use?

-• Sweet Version: Fry in butter and sprinkle with sugar or cinnamon.
+• Sweet version: Add sugar or cinnamon.

 What to Serve With Fried Bread

-• Bacon, sausages or grilled tomatoes
+• Eggs, bacon, sausages, or grilled tomatoes

-• Avocado, mushrooms or baked beans
+• Avocado, mushrooms, or baked beans

-• Soups, stews or curry bowls
+• Soups, stews, or curry dishes

-• Honey, jam, peanut butter or Nutella
+• Honey, jam, peanut butter, or chocolate spread

 Tips for the Best Fried Bread